Among all the punctuation marks, the hyphen is what I leave for last in my English classes.

 “. . . you do not know what will happen tomorrow.
 For what is your life?
 It is even a vapor that appears for a little time and then vanishes away.”
 James 4:14 (NKJV)

 Our life is but a hyphen (or dash, or that tiny horizontal line on our keyboard).
 Small and short.
-I pray we spend it walking on the path that leads to the narrow gate, open to us by God’s merciful grace.
+I pray we spend it walking on the path that leads to the narrow gate, open to us through God’s merciful grace.

 Have we been remiss?

 Have we not told our children enough about the evils of Martial law?
 Have we taken for granted that they will learn about it by themselves or by osmosis?

 If some publications are to be believed, youth groups are leading the movement to elect the dictator’s heir, remorseless and unrepentant.
 These same groups are shamelessly proclaiming that the Martial Law years were the golden age of this country.
 They are courting its return.